 FOR THE FRUIT MIXTURE:

-Add to an 8x8 inch baking dish and place onto a lined cookie sheet in case it bubbles over.
-Set aside white we prepare the topping.
+- Add to an 8x8 inch baking dish and place onto a lined cookie sheet in case it bubbles over.
+Set aside while we prepare the topping.

 FOR THE CRISP TOPPING:

-In a large bowl using a pastry blender (or bowl of an electric mixture with a paddle attachment), combine until moist and the mixture is in crumbles.
-Serve warm with ice cream.
+- In a large bowl using a pastry blender (or bowl of an electric mixture with a paddle attachment), combine until moist and the mixture is in crumbles.

-Sprinkle the topping over the fruit, covering it completely, and bake for 1 hour (YES, you read that correctly), until it's bubbling around the edges and slightly golden on top.
+- Sprinkle the topping over the fruit, covering it completely, and bake for 1 hour (YES, you read that correctly), at 350 degrees until it's bubbling around the edges and slightly golden on top.